ibm-cloud-docs/direct-link/cloud-exchange-connect.md

 # Provision IBM Cloud Direct Link Connect from the UI Console
 {: #provision-ibm-cloud-direct-link-connect-from-the-ui-console}

-This page tells you how to order the {{site.data.keyword.cloud}} Direct Link Connect service from the IBM Cloud UI Console.
+This page tells you how to order the {{site.data.keyword.cloud}} Direct Link Connect service from the {{site.data.keyword.cloud_notm}} UI Console.

 After you place the order, an IBM support ticket will be generated.
 {:note}

 ## Steps to order Direct Link Connect
+{: #steps-to-order-direct-link-connect}

-To provision an IBM Cloud Direct Link Connect order, complete the following steps:
+To provision an {{site.data.keyword.cloud_notm}} Direct Link Connect order, complete the following steps:

 **Step 1:**